aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-vba-macros/_index.md

 ﻿---
-title: Working with VBA Macros – Aspose.Words for Python via .NET
+title: Working with VBA Macros in Python
 articleTitle: Working with VBA Macros
 linktitle: Working with VBA Macros
 description: "Create, read, write, clone, and manage VBA macros in a document using python."